Knowledge sharing is caring…

 Jumping in a time machine, what pearls of wisdom would you give your 18-year-old self?

-What industry skill do you wish you’d learned sooner, and why?
+What industry skills do you wish you’d learned sooner, and why?

 It took me a while to get to grips with writing proposals.
 Fortunately, I had years of excellent training in my first SEO role with a Director whose background was in sales.
-I learnt some excellent theory and was able to put it into practice.
+I learned some excellent theories and was able to put them into practice.
 It took a long time to feel confident with that, but it has been absolutely invaluable for me since setting up my own consultancy.